edwak97/rvt_axis/README.md

 This plugin is intended to reorder Grids by ascending or descending order.
 Limitations:
 * Chosen Grids must be parallel
-* Intermediate Grids are recommended to consist of two parts separated with a dot.
+* Intermediate Grids' names are recommended to compose of two parts separated with a dot where the last one is a digit
 --------
+How to use:
+* Select Grids before applying the command
+* If the order is right then grids order will be reversed